 - Construction work

 Workers in these fields and others have been historically at a higher risk for developing certain illnesses related to their work.
-These jobs can expose workers to harmful agents, such as smoke, toxic gases, fumes, and other toxic vapors, which in turn cause disease.
-Change of occupation awards acknowledge these dangers and are frequently used in cases where a worker experiences:
+These jobs can expose workers to harmful agents, such as smoke, toxic gases, fumes, and other toxic vapors, which cause disease.
+Change of occupation awards acknowledge these dangers and are frequently used where a worker experiences:

 - Coal miner’s pneumoconiosis

 - Cardiovascular disease